Soumaya1995/Soumaya1995/README.md

 I'm a FullStack Software Engineer.
 Some technologies I enjoy working with include Reactjs ,Angular ,TypeScript, SpringBoot...

--I have 2+ years of experience designing, developing, and managing complex web applications and internal frameworks.

--Proficient in HTML, CSS, JavaScript; plus modern libraries and frameworks.

--Passionate about Responsive web designing, Accessibility, Performance optimization and possess a working knowledge of Progressive web application.

-🌱 I’m currently learning Python

 <!--
 **Soumaya1995/Soumaya1995** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.